-The Bang & Olufsen Beoplay Portal are wireless gaming headphones designed in collaboration with Xbox.
-They have built-in Xbox Wireless technology that offers full audio and microphone compatibility with both Xbox One and Xbox Series X consoles.
+The Bang & Olufsen Beoplay Portal are wireless gaming headphones that come in either a PC/Xbox or PC/PlayStation variant.
+We tested the PC/Xbox variant, which have built-in Xbox Wireless technology that offers full audio and microphone compatibility with both Xbox One and Xbox Series X consoles.
 They also come with USB and analog cables, which are handy if you want to wire them to your PS4 or PS5 controller.
 However, the headphones still need to be turned on in order to use them with their TRRS cable.
 They come with lots of gaming-oriented customization features, including a graphic EQ and channel mixing, both available in Xbox Wireless Connection mode.
 They also come with active noise cancelling (ANC).
 However, it offers an only okay performance as it struggles to block out bass-heavy background noises like bus and plane engines.

 The Bang & Olufsen Beoplay Portal are satisfactory for commute and travel.
 These headphones are comfortable enough for long listening sessions, and their great battery performance makes them suitable for long days on the go.
 However, their ANC feature is just okay, and it really struggles to block out bass-heavy background noises like bus and plane engines.
 That said, the ANC feature does a better job with higher-frequency sounds, so you don't hear people chatting around you or the hum of AC units.